 The continually changing menu reflects 2013 James Beard award–winning “Best Chef” Tory McPhail’s commitment to local ingredients and fervent imagination, on best display in the seven-course “Chef’s Playground.”
 The a la carte menu mixes its classics—spicy-sweet shrimp and tasso henican (the gateway drug of Commander’s Palace dishes); consistently perfect pecan-crusted Gulf fish—with seasonal newbies, like a sublime boudin-stuffed quail with a pepper jelly and sugarcane reduction.
 The gumbo can be a tad salty; opt for the robust turtle soup instead.
 For enders, the famed bread pudding soufflé is a puff of gladness with whiskey sauce.
 The wine list is one of the finest in this or any city, with a good selection offered by the glass in half or full pours.
 Everyone should dine at Commander’s, and everyone can.
-Its unintimidating finery, and multicourse lunch and happy-hour deals start under $18 (less than some po’ boys—not to mention 25 cent martinis!); $39 at dinner.
+Its unintimidating finery plus multicourse lunch and happy-hour deals start under $18 (less than some po’ boys, not to mention 25-cent martinis!); $39 at dinner.
 So worth it.
 Reserve well in advance.